-This article is very topical as IHG emailed some members on Monday with details of a what appears to be a targeted promotion.
-Specifically, a 25% flash sale when you book a Cash & Points rate.
-Combined with the above method, this sale would allow you to buy points for just 0.32p per point!
+This article is very topical as IHG emailed some members on Monday with details of what appears to be a targeted promotion.
+Specifically, a 25% flash sale when you make a booking using Cash & Points.
+Combined with the above trick, this sale would allow you to buy points for just 0.32p per point!

-If you did not receive the email you need to log-in to your IHG account to see if you are targeted.
+If you did not receive the email you need to log-in to your IHG account to see if your account is reflects the promotion.
 Provided you are eligible, the maths is quite compelling.